menaveenshankar/git-coco/README.md

 ### Issue number (additional feature)
-If you are using frameworks like jira or codebeamer for tracking tasks, then you can also add the corresponding task/issue number to the commit message.
+If you are using frameworks like jira or codebeamer for tracking tasks, then you can also add the corresponding task/issue number to the commit message (check the screenshots).
 This can be done automatically if you name the branch ending with _issuexxxxx where xxxxx is the task number.
 *The fundamental principle of this feature is to encourage one branch per issue*.
 However, if your branch name does not contain the issue number then you will be prompted to enter it manually.
-Check the screenshots for an overview.
+This feature is an example of how to add your own custom messages on top of co-authors (see for [Extendable interface](#extendable-interface) more details).

 ## configs
 The following variables under ```config``` in the script should be configured by the user: